hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 ## Chapter 1: I just want to stay in Python

-Setting up kdb to ingest and visualize the traffic data, Emma feared, might require several weeks.
-Somewhat apprehensively, Emma wished this process could take forever and set expectations with her team accordingly.
-However, she surprised everyone by quickly invoking a simple "Hello World" in the vector-based functional q language which underpins kdb (which, by the way, is `0N!"Hello World!"`), and get the environment accessed from a Python REPL waiting for instructions.
-She typed the very first line of PyKX code in the Python shell:
+Setting up kdb to ingest the traffic data, Emma feared, might require several weeks.
+Somewhat apprehensively, Emma set expectations with her team accordingly.
+However, there she was, much sooner than expected, with a skilled Python team that had no prior experience in writing even a simple “Hello World” in Q (which, by the way, is 0N!"Hello World!"), and a Python REPL waiting for instructions.
+She tried to conceal her fear, and she typed the very first line of PyKX code in the Python shell:

 ```python
 >>> import pykx as kx
 ```

 A sense of calm washed over her as she saw that everything was going well.
-The hello world was very quickly achieved.

 Madrid has many traffic devices scattered throughout the city, so her first task was to retrieve their information from the new platform.
 According to the documentation, this information was stored in the `tdevice` q table.
 She could also see the instruction that created the table from a _CSV_ file: